-An introduction to analytic geometry, limits, continuity, differentiation of algebraic and trigonometric functions, applications of derivatives, integration, and applications of definite integrals.
+The first course in a three semester sequence in differential and integral calculus.
+It is an introduction to analytic geometry, limits, continuity, differentiation of algebraic and transcendental functions, applications of derivatives, integration and applications of definite integrals.
+Use of graphing calculators and current technology will be emphasized.